 -Notice how the crunchy food feels between your teeth or the silky food feels on your tongue.

--Is the food as good or tasty as you expected?
+-Check in to see if the food as good or tasty as you expected?

 The next few steps to take is to become more aware of your hunger signals (Am I hungry? and if so, how hungry?), fullness signals and triggers that may influence your appetite or desire to eat.